Updated 11/2022

 Open to Grades: 9 & 10

 Biology is a standards-based life science course that explores the interactions of the living world.
 This course illustrates the relevance and impact of science in society, while engaging students in the mastery of basic biology concepts that will prepare them for higher level life sciences.
-Topics of study include cell structure and function, genetics, biotechnology, evolution, ecology, and other various topics.
+Topics of study include cell structure and function, genetics, evolution, ecology, and other various topics.
 At FRHS: Students will participate in laboratory-based activities.

 6709 CP Biology